Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 # 🎯 Project Objectives

-The main objectives of this project are:
+The main objectives of this project are to:

 1. Explore and understand the available sales data.
 2. Analyze customers, products, markets, transactions and dates using MySQL.
 3. Identify data-quality issues in the source data.
 4. Clean and transform the data using Power Query.
-5. Convert USD transactions into INR using the case-study assumption.
+5. Normalize USD transactions into INR using the case-study assumption.
 6. Build a structured, star-schema-oriented data model.
 7. Create reusable DAX measures for sales and profitability analysis.
 8. Perform year-over-year analysis.